Beanminchild/BangAtHome/README.md

 # !Bang@Home

-Faster Duck Duck go Bangs! in any broswer... maybe even in no browser at all!
+Faster Duck Duck go Bangs! in any browser... maybe even in no browser at all!

 ## How Use?